Avrohom Yeshaya Karelitz: His influence on the Haredi public

 The Chazon Ish had a decisive contribution to shaping Judaism in the post-Holocaust generation.
 His contribution is directly reflected in the way the Haredi public conducts itself.
 He reinforced the sense of the importance of Torah study for the entirety of a person's life as an ideal, and is credited to some extent with the creation of a "society of learners" in Israel.
 As someone who was the “Gadol HaDor” (leading Torah sage of the generation) at the time of the post-war turning point, most of the yeshivas established during this period in the Land of Israel were founded with his blessing and advice—both regarding the very establishment of the yeshiva, and regarding the choice of location and staff; among them: Kfar Hasidim Yeshiva in Zikhron Ya'akov, the Sharon Yeshiva in Ramat HaSharon, and the Be'er Yaakov Yeshiva.
 For this reason, Haredi biographers attribute to him the title "Father of the Yeshivas in the Land of Israel."
 Binyamin Brown, in a response article, claims this argument is flawed; according to him it is pure anachronism, as other rabbis of the time are also absent from the Haredi press.

-Through his students and associates, he also influenced yeshivas outside of this sector, such as Midreshet Noam in Pardes Hanna, which was founded with his blessing by his close disciple, Rabbi Yehoshua Yagel.